babincc/flutter_workshop/addons/README.md

 ### Usage

-This example below shows the `debug_log` being used make a print statement in a method run.
+This example below shows the `DebugLog` being used make a print statement in a method run.

 ```dart
 void problemMethod(String passedInWord) {